dfoelber/FriendUpdates/README.md

 # FriendUpdates
-A simple riends' recent status updates viewer
+A simple friends' status updates viewer

 ## Demonstrates:
 - How to integrate third-party API and SDKs (Facebook Graph API, Facebook Javascript SDK) with stores and models